pschanely/CrossHair/doc/source/what_code_is_analyzed.rst

 * Modules. e.g. ``crosshair check mypkg.foo``
 * Classes. e.g. crosshair ``check mypkg.foo.MyClass``
 * Functions or methods. e.g. crosshair ``check mypkg.foo.MyClass.my_method``

+The ``crosshair watch`` command allows only file and directory arguments. (because it's driven from file modify times)

 CrossHair's analysis may be further restricted by special comments in your code, like this::